• Link to Mail

 By far, the most common recommendation is to clear blockages.
 I’ve read in more than one place that obstructed dryer vents are one of the most common starting points for residential home fires.

-One of the cooler aspects about our jobs as home inspectors is discovering innovative ways to deal with common home system problems.
+One of the cooler aspects about our jobs as home inspectors in Oklahoma City is discovering innovative ways to deal with common home system problems.
 These upgrades often come in the form of a new product offered by service companies, but they often may be a resolution created by the home owner.

 Innovative Practices